 Assessments are conducted by the Substance Abuse Assessment Specialist in the Counseling and Testing Center.
 This is usually a one-time meeting that will last around an hour.
 The assessment will be in the form an interview to gather information about substance use and medical/family history.

-More information can be found at the Counseling and Testing Center website.
+More information can be found at the Counseling Center website.